Pauma Band of Luiseno Mission Indians: Reservation

 The Pauma and Yuima Reservation (33°21′48″N 116°57′18″W), also known as the Pauma Indian Reservation, is a federal Indian reservation located in the northeastern corner of San Diego County.
 The reservation is 5877 acre in size.
 The Pauma and Yuima Reservation was established in 1872.

 The main Pauma reservation and tribal headquarters are located in the Pauma Valley below Palomar Mountain.
-Two small and unpopulated tracts of land make up the Yuima reservation, in the foothills of the Palomar Mountains east of the main reservation.
+Two small and unpopulated tracts of land make up the Yuima reservation in the foothills of the Palomar Mountains east of the main reservation.

 The adjoining Pala Indian Reservation lies along the western border.
 The closest community is Valley Center, lying southwest of the reservations.

 Economic development

 The Pauma Band of Luiseño Mission Indians owns and operates Casino Pauma, Pauma Bay Café, Casino Pauma Deli, Red Parrot Pizza, and the Red Parrot Lounge, all located in Pauma Valley.
-Revenues from gaming are used to support health, welfare and education of their people, as well as for infrastructure.
+Gaming revenues support the health, welfare, and education of their people, as well as for infrastructure.